maxt3r/VS-CmdT/README.md

 ## Usage

-You can launch it by clicking `Go to file` in the `Tools` menu, but the preffered way to do that is by pressing a shortcut.
+You can launch it by clicking `Go to file` in the `Tools` menu, but the prefered way to do that is by pressing a shortcut.
 The default shortcut is `Alt + T`, since `Ctrl + t` is used by Visual Studio for some weird command no one have ever used.

 You can rebind it by going to `Tools - Options - Environment - Keyboard`.